MACoup/NFL_things/README.md

 # Draft Kings

 Because of the limited time period of this project, I have decided to focus on Draft Kings salary and contests.
 Inside the Draft Kings/Data folder is various scraped data.
 The folder with Draft Kings contest data is from a Primetime slate contest that I enter every week.
 There is also a folder containing all historical salary data for all NFL players.
 Draft Kings is relatively new, and as such only has salary data since 2014.
-There is also some other data scraped from the popular daily fantasy site rotogrinders.
-Here you can get projections and salary for players.

 # NFLDB queries